According to Austrian researchers, a long, passionate kiss helps regulate the heartbeat, lowers cholesterol and decreases blood pressure.

 Find love, romance and fun with Saga Dating, a site you can trust - we're members of the Online Dating Association.
 Set up your free profile today and browse over 100,000 potential matches.

 Kissing burns 100 calories an hour - not quite as much as running on a treadmill which burns 700 to 800 - but a lot more enjoyable!
 In fact, according to one study three passionate kisses a day will help you lose a pound in weight.

 How sex makes you look and feel better

 Kissing stimulates more than 30 facial muscles, helping to smooth out lines and wrinkles, tone your cheek and jaw muscles and boost circulation to the face bringing a youthful glow.

 Kissing helps protect against infection

-Around 80 per cent of the bacteria in saliva are common to everyone and 20 per cent are unique to you.
+Around 80% of the bacteria in saliva are common to everyone and 20% are unique to you.
 The exchange of saliva in kissing stimulates your immune system to create antibodies to the 'foreign' bacteria, a process called cross-immunotherapy which helps you fight infection.

 Kissing boosts self-esteem